Consumer fireworks: Philippines

 In the Philippines, fireworks are primarily sold and lit during New Year's Eve.

 Europe

 Belgium

 In Belgium, fireworks (except category 1) cannot be sold to anyone under the age of 16.
 Fireworks are available for purchase year round, but may only be used by police permission.

 Finland

 In Finland, fireworks (other than novelties and sparklers) are usually sold between Christmas and New Year's Day.
 It is legal to sell fireworks all year round (predominantly through online retailers).
 However, they may only be used on New Year's Eve from 6 pm to 2 am the following morning.

 Germany

 In Germany, fireworks (other than category 1) cannot be sold to anyone under the age of 18.
-Fireworks are available for purchase from many stores in the 3 days prior to New Year's Eve, allowing families to have their own celebrations in their backyard.
+Fireworks are available for purchase from many stores in the 3 days prior to New Year's Eve.

 Iceland

 In Iceland, fireworks are sold from December 28–31 and again on January 6.